 Mikkira Station was the most unexpected of the Port Lincoln things to do.
-I had no idea there were koalas around Port Lincoln, and when I heard about it I wasn’t sure what to expect because I couldn’t find a lot of information.
+I had no idea there were koalas in the wild around Port Lincoln, and when I heard about it I wasn’t sure what to expect because I couldn’t find a lot of information.

 Follow the road until you can’t go any further and park near the toilet block.
 There is a sign pointing out the historical walk, but no mention anywhere about the koalas – which is of course why we came.

 Mikkira Station is home to a wild colony of koalas living among the small section of Manna Gums.
 As we took the short walk to the old homestead, all around us were koalas just hanging out in the trees.

 We spent about an hour with the koalas, then also did the walk to see the giant yuccas (look out for the sign on the way in).
 While we weren’t staying the night, Mikkira Station would be an amazing place to camp.
-There is a toilet/shower block available, and the cost to camp is the same as a day pass.
-It’s quiet and a lovely area.
+There are onsite “glamper campers” available if you do not have your own caravan, RV or tent.

 Taste All the Local Produce

 Port Lincoln seems to have become a hub for small businesses to produce some fantastic products from the local raw ingredients.
 Here are just a few to try while you are in town.
-Why not take these home as a souvenir from your trip or as gifts to family members.
+Why not take these home as a souvenir from your trip or as gifts to family members?

 - Boston Bean – boutique coffee house roasting and grinding their own beans.
 I also had a delicious chai here too.
-The beans can be found to buy in many locations, but head to their cafe to try them brewed for you too.
+The beans can be found in many locations, but head to their cafe to try them brewed for you too.

 - Bush Flower Teas – herbal teas blended from organic products

 - Pope’s Honey – A few different varieties of local honey.
 They also run tours of their factory to learn about the honey-making process.